Every Prokill technician is a highly trained and certificated pest controller

 Responsible use of effective treatments in line with CRRU

 While bees play a very important role in the environment, an infestation at home or in the workplace can be incredibly unnerving.
-We understand that your natural reaction may be to kill but if you have an infestation, please call Prokill instead.
-Bee numbers have reduced dramatically in the UK over the last decade which causes a big problem because we rely on these insects to pollinate many different types of flowers, fruits and vegetables.
+We understand that your natural reaction may be to 'get rid' if you have an infestation, but please do call Prokill instead.
+As you may know bee population numbers have reduced dramatically in the UK over the last decade which causes a big problem because we rely on these insects to pollinate many different types of flowers, fruits and vegetables.

 To ensure you are dealing with your problem with bees quickly and effectively we recommend you contact us as soon as possible, we will guarantee that you receive the following service to deal with your ant infestation and eradicate the issue.

 After hibernating throughout the winter, bees will typically emerge in the spring once the weather warms up and plants start to flower again.
 They remain active throughout the summer and autumn which is when they’re most likely to become troublesome.